 Applicants are asked to provide letters of support for their projects from their LEPC/TERC, City/Town council, or other entity that demonstrates whole-community support.
-In order to receive recognition as a multi-jurisdictional or regional project, letters of support from contiguous jurisdiction LEPC/TERC or entities must be provided in the application.
+To receive recognition as a multi-jurisdictional or regional project, letters of support from contiguous jurisdiction LEPC/TERC or organizations must be provided in the application.
 A sample letter of support is included in Attachment D.